 Despite the horrible winter cold in Tallinn, I really enjoyed the city and all it had to offer.
 A fairytale-like Unesco city center, the characteristic wooden houses of Kalamaja, and the abandoned (sometimes creepy) Soviet heritage.
 Tallinn is a city to my heart and I loved strolling from one area to the other.
 Sadly, I had to cope with a lot of snow and cold wind.
 Luckily, Tallinn has a great cafe scene to warm me right up.
 In this blog post, I’ll share 4 wonderful vegetarian-friendly places to eat in Tallinn.

 F-Hoone – probably the trendiest place in Tallinn

 If you have been following my Tallinn blog posts, you probably read about the Telliskivi industrial complex.
 This is one of the coolest places in Tallinn.
 F-Hoone was one of the first restaurants that opened its doors here and it’s safe to say they didn’t regret that decision for one moment.
 Locals and tourists love to come here to enjoy the industrial look and the menu of international and local dishes.
-And they also offer good options for vegetarians and people with a gluten and lactose allergy.
+And they also offer good options for vegetarians and people with gluten and lactose allergies.
 Dishes are clearly marked with symbols on the menu to avoid any unpleasant surprises.
-The interior of F-Hoone is clean, industrial and it reminded me of an old school.
+The interior of F-Hoone is clean and industrial and reminded me of an old school.